jillesvangurp/kt-search/manual/GettingStarted.md

 to be lenient and do the right thing with e.g. nulls and default values.
 But you can of course use your own instance should you need to.

-There are two instances included with this library that you may use here:
+There are two instances included with this library that are used by default that you may use here:

 - `DEFAULT_JSON` this is what is used by default
 - `DEFAULT_PRETTY_JSON` a pretty printing variant of DEFAULT_JSON that otherwise has the same settings.